BobTheExplorer/BobTheExplorer/_posts/2021-06-08-The-Fort-At-Willets-Point.md

 {% include figure image_path="/assets/images/forttotten/shuttered.webp" %}

-  The cannons themselves were actually fair large, as result of this there is only a small walkway for its crew.
+&emsp;&emsp; The cannons themselves were actually fair large, as result of this there is only a small walkway for its crew.
 Funnily enough this path had been nicknamed the "Monkeys Run" due to how crew members looked lugging heavy shells into the cannon.
-To get a sense of scale of these cannons, they would of the size of the stone column on the left all the way to the stone shutters.
+To get a sense of scale of these cannons, they would of the size of the stone column on the left all the way to the shutters.

 {% include figure image_path="/assets/images/forttotten/Scale.webp" %}